PostgREST/postgrest/auth.rst

   { "email": "foo@bar.com", "pass": "foobar" }

 The response would look like the snippet below.
 Try decoding the token at `jwt.io <https://jwt.io/>`_.
-(It was encoded with a secret of :code:`mysecret` as specified in the SQL code above.
+(It was encoded with a secret of :code:`reallyreallyreallyreallyverysafe` as specified in the SQL code above.
 You'll want to change this secret in your app!)

 .. code:: json

   {
-    "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImZvb0BiYXIuY29tIiwicm9sZSI6ImF1dGhvciJ9.fpf3_ERi5qbWOE5NPzvauJgvulm0zkIG9xSm2w5zmdw"
+    "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJlbWFpbCI6ImZvb0BiYXIuY29tIiwicGFzcyI6ImZvb2JhciJ9.37066TTRlh-1hXhnA9oO9Pj6lgL6zFuJU0iCHhuCFno"
   }

 Permissions